 Revise Class 11 with Class 12

-Many students forget Class 11 topics in Class 12.
-This is a big mistake because NEET includes both classes equally.
+Unfortunately, many students forget Class 11 topics in Class 12.
+Therefore, this is a big mistake because NEET includes both classes equally.
 Keep one day weekly for Class 11 revision to avoid backlog and confusion.

 Strong Class 11 concepts make Class 12 preparation easier and faster.